blasphelmy/Digital-Piano/README.md

 ### build for x64 release

-In the command promt, enter in the name of one of the default midi files included in the project to play.
+Hold shift to enter in a name of an available midi file then press shift + enter to begin playing

 Up/down arrows to adjust playback speed

 Left/Right arrows to skip forward and backwords.

 You can also use a standard 88 key keyboard with this app.

-### Notes

-You may encunter bugs building and running the app in visual studio.
-Build first, then copy resource files to build directory (mid and sf2 files) then run the exe outside of the debug enviorment.